Manisha Padi studies the law and economics of consumer financial contracts.

 J.D., Yale Law School

 Ph.D., Economics, Massachusetts Institute of Technology

-Manisha Padi is teaching the following courses in Fall 2022:
+Manisha Padi is teaching the following course in Spring 2023:

 Courses During Other Semesters

 |Semester||Course Num||Course Title||Teaching Evaluations||Fall 2022||216 sec.
 001||Law, Accounting, and Business Workshop||View Teaching Evaluation||247.11 sec.
 001||Consumer Financial Regulation||View Teaching Evaluation|